starkinfra/sdk-python/README.md

 print(request)
 ```

-### Process PixRequests authorization requests
+### Process inbound PixRequest authorizations

-It's easy to process authorization requests that arrived in your handler.
-Remember to pass the
+It's easy to process authorization requests that arrived at your endpoint.
-signature header so the SDK can make sure it's StarkInfra that sent you
+Remember to pass the signature header so the SDK can make sure it's StarkInfra that sent you the event.
-the event.
+If you do not approve or decline the authorization within 1 second, the authorization will be denied.

 ```python
 import starkinfra